asatpathy314/spotify-app/README.md

 #### Forum Creation and Listing:

--Users can create new forums with a name.
+- Users can create new forums with a name.
--Display a list of available forums for users to choose from.
+- Display a list of available forums for users to choose from.

 #### Post Creation and Listing:

--Users can create new posts within a selected forum with a title and description.
+- Users can create new posts within a selected forum with a title and description.
--Display a list of posts for a selected forum.
+- Display a list of posts for a selected forum.

 #### Commenting System:

--Users can add comments to a selected post.
+- Users can add comments to a selected post.
--Display comments associated with a post.
+- Display comments associated with a post.

 #### Like Functionality: